 Master the College Quarter System

-Despite the transformative opportunities that await you in college, there seems to be a looming anxiety with beginning college coursework.
+Despite the transformative opportunities that await you in college, many students experience some anxiety with beginning college coursework.
 Especially when you’re in a college quarter system instead of a semester system, you may feel even more anxious.
+Especially if your high school was also formatted in two semesters in terms of quarters, you may be unfamiliar with how to structure your schedule or what to expect.
 You will have little guidance from instructors, students will enter the course with varying backgrounds, and little fuss is made if you fall behind or even choose not to attend class.
 You have to decide your own schedule of courses, and the instructor you take a given course with may make a dramatic difference in how the material is presented, how you are graded, and your overall experience with the subject.
 On top of this, the academic calendar may be unfamiliar depending on your university and how your grade school was structured.
 So how can you master the college quarter system?

 Many universities prescribe to an academic calendar known as the quarter system, where courses roughly follow the seasons—there is a fall, winter, spring, and summer quarter each academic year.
 This is a bit confusing, because the semester system generally has a fall, a spring, and a summer term, so perhaps “semester” is a misnomer and should rather be thought of as a “trimester.”
 But this is only the tip of the iceberg.

 Discounting summer, the quarter system roughly maps the fall, winter, and spring quarter to the fall and spring semesters of the semester system (how your school handles summers is quite university specific—many offer two summer terms and have very different daily class schedules, like three hour long classes five days a week).
 This essentially means that one year of coursework is divided differently depending on the academic calendar.
 For instance, one year of organic chemistry will be three quarters or two semesters.